-There’s also the possibility that your dog isn’t spayed or neutered and that they may come into contact with another dog who isn’t either.
+You also don't want any unwanted pregnancies on your hands and if your dog isn't spayed or neutered, there's always the chance that they're going to indulge in a quick bit of a fun while they're out of sight - which, let's be honest, is every dog owners worst nightmare.
 All it takes is a few moments of your back being turned and suddenly you’re a pet grandparent to a litter of puppies!

 If you do decide to let your dog off its leash, consider investing in one of the best pet trackers.
 These nifty devices can be mounted onto your dog’s collar, allowing you to quickly and easily locate them if they go sprinting off and end up out of sight.

 It’s likely that while you’re out walking, you and your canine companion are going to encounter other dogs, people, property, and wildlife.
 Being respectful of your environment is one of the most important things to remember as a dog owner.